 Under restraint of trade, John invested in the electronics industry and listed the business of Zaptronix on the Johannesburg Stock Exchange in 1998, serving as Chairman and CEO.
 Zaptronix was the only company in South Africa able to manufacture ‘chip on ceramic’ components, today the basis of all LED lighting products.
 It was voted in the top 10 of the Technology Top 100 companies in South Africa in 1997 and was winner of the Energy Category, with its pioneering work on time-of-use electricity management and remote metering systems.
 These systems could largely solve the load-shedding crisis that South Africa faces today, by pricing electricity usage based on different peak, off-peak and super-peak usage tariffs.
 Zaptronix was acquired by Hitachi in 2000.

 In 2001 John’s wife was diagnosed with breast cancer and he decided to leave Zaptronix.
 At the time he had researched NASA’s experiments in the International Space Station, using LED lamps of different wavelengths to treat various conditions.
-Using this knowledge, he designed and built a near-infrared lamp to help with his wife’s healing process.
-Encouraged by the success of this lamp, he invested further in phototherapy systems and especially in molecules that are activated by light of different wavelengths.
-His first research compound was 5-ALA (5-aminolevulinic acid), a compound that preferentially accumulates around cancer cells and once activated by red light, forms cytotoxic compounds, that destroy cells in close proximity.
-This form of phototherapy is now used by dermatologists to treat Actinic Keratoses and Basal Cell Carcinomas.
+Using this knowledge, he used a near-infrared lamp to help with his wife’s healing process.
+Encouraged by the success of this lamp, he starting investigating molecules activated by light of different wavelengths, with a local university.
+The first compound was 5-ALA (5-aminolevulinic acid), a compound that preferentially accumulates around cancer cells and once activated by red light, forms cytotoxic compounds, that destroy cells in close proximity.
+This form of phototherapy is commonly used by dermatologists to treat Actinic Keratoses and Basal Cell Carcinomas.